informatics-isi-edu/ermrest/user-doc/install-centos6.md

 a catalog, and read its meta properties.
 The following commands can be run as any local user.

-1. Login to ERMrest using an account previously created with `ermrest-webauthn-manage`.
+1. Login to ERMrest using an 'admin' account previously created with `ermrest-webauthn-manage`.
 Do not include the single quotes in the parameter.

    ```
-   $ curl -k -b cookie -c cookie -d username=testuser \
+   $ curl -k -b cookie -c cookie -d username=root \
    > -d password='your password here' https://localhost/ermrest/authn/session
    ```